Skip to content

 Drag one of the choices below:

-Click to show Identifying Meiosis Prophase I Stages example problem
+Click to show Meiosis Prophase I Stages example problem

-Which one of the following stages of meiosis prophase I correspond to the partial description 'exchange of segments between chromatids may occur'.
+Which one of the following stages of meiosis prophase I correspond to the partial description 'sister chromatids first become visible'.

-Which one of the following Meiosis terms correspond to the definition 'the point of contact (or physical link) between two homologous chromosomes where crossing over occurs'.
+Which one of the following Meiosis terms correspond to the definition 'the matching-up of homologous pairs prior to their segregation'.

-Click to show Identifying Sex Determination Systems example problem
+Click to show Sex Determination Systems example problem

-Which one of the following sex determination systems correspond to the description 'found in most birds, many reptiles, and some insects'.
+Which one of the following sex determination systems correspond to the description ' males ♂ have two different kinds of chromosomes'.

-Click to show Determining True/False Statements About Mitosis and Meiosis example problem
+Click to show True/False Statements About Mitosis and Meiosis example problem

 Which one of the following statements is TRUE of mitosis and meiosis cell division?

-Click to show Determining Inheritance Patterns for X-Linked Recessive and Autosomal Dominant Disorders example problem
+Click to show Inheritance Patterns for X-Linked Recessive and Autosomal Dominant Disorders example problem

-Duchenne muscular dystrophy (DMD) is an X-linked recessive genetic disorder that is caused by mutations in the DMD gene.
-This results in dystrophin is responsible for connecting the actin cytoskeleton to the extracellular matrix (ECM) in muscle cells.
-The disorder affects 1 in 20,000 males.
-Individuals affected with DMD have muscle weakness, trouble standing up, which eventually leads to loss of skeletal muscle control, respiratory failure, and death.
-The defective gene for DMD is located on the short arm of chromosome X at position 21.2.
+Deuteranomaly red-green color blindness is an X-linked recessive genetic disorder that is caused by mutations in the OPN1MW gene.
+This results in shift in the green retinal receptors toward red wavelength sensitivity.
+The disorder affects 1 in 20 males and 1 in 400 females of Northern European ancestry.
+Individuals affected with color blindness have decreased ability to see colors in which they are unable distinguish between shades of red and green.
+The defective gene for color blindness is located on the long arm of chromosome X at position 28.

 Achondroplasia is an autosomal dominant genetic disorder that is caused by a mutation in the FGFR3 gene.
 This results in a mutated protein that interacts negatively with growth factors leading to complications with bone production.
 The disorder affects 1 in 27,500 people.
 Individuals affected with achondroplasia have dwarfism with short arms and legs, an enlarged head, and a prominent forehead.
 The defective gene for achondroplasia is located on the short arm of chromosome 4 at position 16.3.

-A man (♂) with both DMD and achondroplasia genetic disorders marries a wild-type phenotype woman (♀) with neither disorder.
-The father (♂) of the woman has the DMD genetic disorder,but mother (♀) of the woman does not.
-The mother (♀) of the man is wild-type phenotype and does not have the achondroplasia genetic disorder.
+A man (♂) with both color blindness and achondroplasia genetic disorders marries a wild-type phenotype woman (♀) with neither disorder.
+The father (♂) of the woman has the color blindness genetic disorder,but mother (♀) of the woman does not.
+The father (♂) of the man is wild-type phenotype and does not have the achondroplasia genetic disorder.

-Reminder: DMD is X-linked recessive and achondroplasia is autosomal dominant.
+Reminder: color blindness is X-linked recessive and achondroplasia is autosomal dominant.

-What fraction of their sons (♂) will have both DMD and achondroplasia genetic disorders?
+What fraction of their daughters (♀) will have both color blindness and achondroplasia genetic disorders?

-Click to show Identifying Inheritance Patterns from Pedigree Charts example problem
+Click to show Inheritance Patterns from Pedigree Charts example problem

 Â